lisp-docs/process-dpans3r/output/chap-22/cc-d-formatted-output/_cc-d-g-d-tilde-greaterthansign-end-of-justification.md

-~&gt; terminates a ~&lt;.
+~> terminates a ~<.
 The consequences of using it elsewhere are undefined.